RiccardoCerberi/RISCV-Emulator/README.md

 For Release mode substitute Debug with Release.

-VScode offers a CMake extension  (https://github.com/microsoft/vscode-cmake-tools.git) that can be configured by editing settins.json file in .vscode directory.
+VSCode offers a CMake extension  (https://github.com/microsoft/vscode-cmake-tools.git) that can be configured by editing settins.json file in .vscode directory.
 To change default build directory as well as the generator, write

     "cmake.generator" : "Unix Makefile"